 Water along the shore provides a lot of structure and food.
 So it attracts fish.
 Bait fish come in for the plant food.
 Pan fish, such as crappies, sunfish, bluegill and perch, come in for the bait fish.
 Early in the morning – or late at night - game fish will swim into the shallows to sneak up on both the bait fish and the pan fish.

 Yup, it's possible to land a big pike or even a muskie close to shore.

 Inlets and Outlets

 All natural lakes are fed by a river or a stream of some sort.
 So they have inlets and outlets for the water.
 Wherever there is incoming or outgoing water, there's going to be a lot of food, and a lot of fish.

 Walkways are like piers, but are specially built fishing platforms that are near or run parallel to bridges, piers, shoreline bulkheads, or similar structures.
 An example is a walkway along a bridge, but constructed at a lower level.
 This keeps anglers safe from auto traffic and puts them closer to the water.

-Fishing isn't always allowed from bridges because of the danger from traffic.
+Lake and pond fishing isn't always allowed from bridges because of the danger from traffic.
 Bridges where angling is permitted must be fished carefully.

 ©2013 RBFF.
 All Rights Reserved